Did Bella Thorne Break Up With Rapper Lil Peep For A Steamy Kiss With Tana Mongeau?

 What are your thoughts?
 Do you think Bella Thorne left Lil Peep for Tana Mongeau?
 Sound off below in the comments section.

-[Featured images by Nicholas Hunt/Getty Images For NYFW: The Shows and Kris Connor/Getty Images for Beautycon]
+[Featured Images by Nicholas Hunt/Getty Images For NYFW: The Shows and Kris Connor/Getty Images for Beautycon]